fghaas/quit-simplifying/markdown/ccc.md

 And of course the cycle doesn't stop there, because now your *inventory driver* grows configuration options, etc. etc. ad infinitum.

-## Other Configuration Complexity Clock examples <!-- .element class="hidden" -->
+## Quit pretending you can escape <!-- .element class="hidden" -->

-Terraform → Terragrunt <!-- .element class="fragment fade-in-then-semi-out" -->
+### Takeaway #2

+**Quit pretending you can escape the Configuration Complexity Clock.**

-Kubernetes manifests → Helm charts <!-- .element class="fragment fade-in-then-semi-out" -->
+That next iteration you think will solve your complexity problem, won't. <!-- .element class="fragment fade-in-then-semi-out" -->

 <!-- Note -->
 And just so I'm abundantly clear here, this is by no means limited to Ansible.